-The training and awareness-raising sessions offered by the Faculty Librarians, Librarians for Research and Undergraduate Support involve presenting subject-related and general information to students, staff and researchers, to ensure optimal and independent use of traditional and/or electronic information sources.
+The training and awareness-raising sessions offered by the Faculty Librarians and Undergraduate Support involve presenting subject-related and general information to students, staff and researchers, to ensure optimal and independent use of traditional and/or electronic information sources.
 These training sessions provide an opportunity to work with subject-related information sources, especially if necessary for the completion of an assignment.
 Collaboration with the lecturers is essential to ensure training success.
-The Faculty Librarian and Librarians Research and Undergraduate Support responsible for training address the research needs of postgraduate students and other researchers through training in the use of

-Endnote and other research tools.
-Training session evaluations ensure that training sessions are adjusted to users' needs and changing circumstances.
+Evaluation of training session ensures that training sessions are tailored to users' needs and changing circumstances.

-Undergraduate students often feel overwhelmed by the number of information sources available and the accompanying information skills required of them in a tertiary environment.
+Undergraduate students often feel overwhelmed by the number of information sources available and the accompanying information skills required in a tertiary environment.
 Therefore, ongoing informal training by Library Assistants in the general information area is student centred.
 The Library home page and LibGuides present the training material in the form of booklets, manuals and guides.
 Students are encouraged to function independently in order to develop their library, information and computer skills.
-Library Assistants move amongst users proactively and provide assistance as needed.
+Library Assistants rove between users proactively and provide assistance as needed.
 These staff members offer important support to students in their initial years of study.